lichtkind/Chart/Readme.md

 ## COPYRIGHT

-    Copyright(c) 1997-1998 David Bonner, 1999 Peter Clark,
+    Copyright(c) 1997-1998 by David Bonner, 1999 by Peter Clark,
-    2001-2012 Chart-Group at BKG.
+    2001 by the Chart group at BKG-Wettzell.
+    2022 by Herbert Breunung and Chart group

     All rights reserved.
 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.